Academic Excellence

 Summer PE

 The Summer PE course is for students who choose to take seven full credit courses during the school year and cannot fit a half credit of PE into their schedules.
 Summer PE takes place the summer before the start of the school year.
 Students must choose one session and may not attend other sessions to fulfill the requirements.
-Students must attend 12 of the 15 classes offered during the selected session and must complete home health assignments each week of class.
-Additionally, students who take Summer PE will not be permitted to schedule an unstructured period the next academic year.
+Students must attend *10* of the *12* classes offered during the selected session and must complete home health assignments each week of class.
+Students who take Summer PE will not be permitted to schedule an unstructured period the next academic year.
 Additionally, students are not eligible to take Summer PE for half-credit electives.
 Students who sign up must be physically capable of completing the session.
 If a student must enroll in summer school, she cannot take Summer PE and will need to change her schedule.

 All requirements must be met, and all assignments must be completed.
 Assignments will be posted on Moodle/MySJA.
 Health assignments will be completed off campus.
 Students should be in class prior to the start of each session.
 If a student arrives after the start of class, she will be counted as tardy and will lose participation points.
 If a student is more than 10 minutes late, she will be considered absent.